jordan-public/circuit-breaker-token/README.md

 - Potential security vulnerabilities from core changes

 **Instead, we use a wrapper token approach:**
-- Circuit breaker tokens (cWETH, cUSDC, cDAI, etc.) wrap existing tokens with protection functionality
+- Circuit breaker tokens (cWBTC, cUSDC, cDAI, etc.) wrap existing tokens with protection functionality
 - Lending protocols treat them as any other ERC20 collateral token
 - No changes needed to protocol code
 - Can be deployed and adopted immediately
-- Users opt-in by choosing to use wrapped versions (cWETH instead of WETH, cUSDC instead of USDC, etc.)
+- Users opt-in by choosing to use wrapped versions (cWBTC instead of WBTC, cUSDC instead of USDC, etc.)

 ### Protocol Compatibility